|

 The xterm mouse protocol is used by other terminal

 emulators.
-The terminal database uses building-blocks for
+The terminal database uses building blocks for

-customized terminal descriptions.
+terminal descriptions.

-The terminal database building blocks for this mouse
+The terminal database building blocks for this mouse feature

-the mouse support completely data-driven.
+which could make mouse support completely data-driven.

 xm shows the format of the mouse responses.
 In this

-experimental capability, the parameters are
+experimental capability, the parameters are as follows.

 p1 y-ordinate